ulrich-matthis/sqlalchemy-challenge/README.md

 *Quick user note- For the FlaskAPI when entering dates into the url for start and start/end, dates must be entered in this format YYYY-MM-DD.
+Temperatures are also listed min, avg, max for these searches.

 # sqlalchemy-challenge